BatchClayderman/Cryptography-Schemes/README.md

 - Proposed:
   - [https://github.com/BatchClayderman/AA-IB-ME](https://github.com/BatchClayderman/AA-IB-ME)

 Regardless, using the implementations in Python programming language is more encouraging.
+Out-of-date Java implementations can contain potential errors.

 ## 3. SchemeCANIFPPCT